Saral-raj/BDPT-HMPO/README.md

 After running the tests, you can find the HTML test report at `build/test-results/timeline`.

 ## Environment Configuration
-Environment configurations can be found in the `src/test/resources/config` directory.
+Environment configurations can be found in the `config` directory.